 In addition to the short-tail keywords that people are searching, including the long-tail keywords in your website is absolutely essential if you want to be found.

-Now that we’ve got a better understanding of what SEO is and how SEO works, I’m going to take you through what writing an search engine optimized blog post might look like.
+Now that you’ve got a better understanding of what SEO is and how SEO works, we’re going to take you through what writing an search engine optimized blog post might look like.
 The same principles apply if you’re writing a static page for your website or a sales page, too.

 Title text helps make your post easier to read and breaks up your content.
 Every page or post with more than just a few hundred words needs multiple titles, but you should have a title on every single post.